Skip to main content

 Human History

 The Caldera has deep cultural significance dating back to the aboriginal Benahoaritas who considered it sacred ground.
-Spanish conquistadors arrived in the 15th century, naming it 'Caldera' due to its bowl-like shape, though it was later discovered not to be a true volcanic caldera.
-The area gained National Park status in 1954, becoming Spain's third national park.
-The site has historically served as an astronomical observation point due to its exceptional atmospheric conditions, leading to the establishment of several major observatories in the region.
+Spanish conquistadors arrived in the 15th century, naming it 'Caldera' due to its bowl-like shape, though it was later confirmed not to be a true volcanic caldera.
+The area gained national park status in 1954, among the first protected areas established in the Canary Islands.
+[1] The site has historically served as an astronomical observation point due to its exceptional atmospheric conditions, leading to the establishment of several major observatories in the region including the Roque de los Muchachos Observatory.

 Park History

 The Benahoarita people, the indigenous inhabitants of La Palma, utilized the Caldera de Taburiente area for centuries before Spanish conquest in the 1490s.
 The caldera's sheltered interior provided resources and refuge, with archaeological evidence including rock shelters, burial sites, and petroglyphs.
-Following Spanish colonization, the remote interior saw limited human use, though surrounding areas were gradually settled and cultivated.
+[1] Following Spanish colonization, the remote interior saw limited human use, though surrounding areas were gradually settled and cultivated.
 Early scientific interest in the area's geology and unique flora led to recognition of its scientific value.
-Caldera de Taburiente was designated as a national park in 1954, becoming one of Spain's earliest protected volcanic landscapes.
-Initial designation protected 4,690 hectares of the caldera interior and surrounding rim.
-The park's name derives from a misinterpretation of its formation; early observers believed it was a volcanic caldera (collapsed crater), though later geological studies revealed it formed primarily through erosion by water and massive landslides.
+Caldera de Taburiente was designated as a national park on 6 October 1954, one of Spain's earliest protected volcanic landscapes.
+The park's name derives from a misinterpretation of its formation; early observers believed it was a volcanic caldera (collapsed crater), though later geological studies revealed it formed primarily through erosion and massive landslides.
 Despite the misnomer, the name remains.
 The park became part of the La Palma Biosphere Reserve declared by UNESCO in 2002, recognizing the island's exceptional natural and cultural values.
-Management has evolved to emphasize conservation of endemic species and geological features while maintaining sustainable access for visitors to experience this extraordinary landscape.
+[2] Management has evolved to emphasise conservation of endemic species and geological features while maintaining sustainable access for visitors.

 Major Trails And Attractions

-The park's most striking features include the Roque de Los Muchachos observatory, offering some of the world's clearest astronomical viewing conditions.
-The Cascada de Los Colores waterfall displays stunning mineral-tinted waters, while the ancient Fuente Santa (Holy Spring) holds historical significance.
+The park's most striking features include the Roque de los Muchachos summit at 2,426 metres, home to the Roque de los Muchachos Observatory which benefits from some of the world's clearest astronomical viewing conditions.
+[1] The Cascada de los Colores waterfall displays stunning mineral-tinted waters, while the ancient Fuente Santa (Holy Spring) holds historical significance.
 The network of hiking trails, including the famous Cumbrecita viewpoint, provides access to spectacular vistas of the crater interior.
 The park also contains numerous archaeological sites with rock carvings and settlements from the Benahoarita period, adding cultural significance to its natural wonders.

 Visitor Facilities And Travel

-Caldera de Taburiente National Park is located in the center of La Palma island, accessible via the capital Santa Cruz de la Palma and various approach roads.
-The main visitor center at La Cumbrecita provides orientation, exhibits, and spectacular viewpoints into the caldera without requiring descent into the interior.
-The viewpoint area features short interpretive walks along the rim.
+Caldera de Taburiente National Park is located in the centre of La Palma island, accessible via the capital Santa Cruz de la Palma and various approach roads.
+The main visitor centre at La Cumbrecita provides orientation, exhibits, and spectacular viewpoints into the caldera without requiring descent into the interior.
+[1] The viewpoint area features short interpretive walks along the rim.
 Descending into the caldera requires hiking from designated access points, with the most popular route entering via the Barranco de las Angustias ravine.
 A taxi service transports hikers to trailheads at Los Brecitos or other points, from which trails descend into the interior.
 The most popular route follows Taburiente River through the caldera to the dramatic Cascada de Colores waterfall and camping area at Playa de Taburiente.
-Multi-day trips allow exploration of side canyons and ascent routes to the rim.
-Free camping permits are required and available from visitor centers, with designated camping areas at Playa de Taburiente.
+Free camping permits are required and available from visitor centres, with designated camping areas at Playa de Taburiente.
 Day hikes also access the caldera, though the challenging terrain means most visits involve 6-8 hours of hiking.
-Trails to the highest peaks on the rim offer panoramic views across the island and out to neighboring Canary Islands.
+Trails to the highest peaks on the rim offer panoramic views across the island and out to neighbouring Canary Islands.
 The park has no roads or vehicle access in the interior, requiring all access on foot.

 Conservation And Sustainability